naamoonoo/42_corewar/README.md

 * Virtual Machine
 * Visualizer (Bonus)

-Project has three developed champions: `amedvedi.s`, `wasp.s`, `kalle.s`.
-They are located at [the `champions` directory](/champions/).

 Assembler + Disassembler are modules of the program `asm`.

 Virtual Machine + Visualizer are modules of the program `corewar`.

 ## How to clone?

-This repository includes submodule.
-So if you want to clone it, you can use the following command:
+you can use the following command:

 ```
-git clone --recurse-submodules <repository url>
+git clone <repository url>
 ```

 ## Installation